 Taichi handed him the phone.
-"Call for you from He of the Luscious Locks.
+"Call for you from the Lord of Luscious Locks.
 I'm going for a swim, look after my phone for me, alright?"

-Gabumon nodded, brow scrunched as he tried to figure out how to manage a cell phone with his snout.
+Gabumon nodded, brow bunching as he tried to figure out how to use a cell phone with his snout.
 As Taichi threw off his shirt and waded into the shocking cold water, he saw him whipping the phone back and forth from ear to mouth.
 He smiled to himself.
 They always managed.
 Somehow, no matter the odds, they always managed.

-Ken watched Daisuke stare at the bundle in his hands.
+Ken watched as Daisuke stared at the lumpy bundle in his hands.
 "Uh, what's in it, a roll of your dirty socks?"

 "It's your birthday present."